simdjson/simdjson/doc/performance.md

 - [Whenever 512-bit AVX-512 instructions are used](https://lemire.me/blog/2018/09/07/avx-512-when-and-how-to-use-these-new-instructions/).
 - Whenever heavy 256-bit or wider instructions are used.
 Heavy instructions are those involving floating point operations or integer multiplications (since these execute on the floating point unit).

 The simdjson library does not make use of heavy 256-bit instructions.
 We do use vectorized multiplications, but only using 128-bit registers.
-Thus there should be no downclocking due to simdjson on recent processors, except when AVX-512 is detected.
+Thus there should be no downclocking due to simdjson on recent processors, except when AVX-512 is allowed and detected.
+By default, AVX-512 is disabled: you need to build simdjson with the CMake option `SIMDJSON_AVX512_ALLOWED` set to `ON` (e.g., `cmake -D SIMDJSON_AVX512_ALLOWED=ON -B build && cmake --build build`).

 You may still be worried about which SIMD instruction set is used by simdjson.
 Thankfully,  [you can always determine and change which architecture-specific implementation is used](implementation-selection.md) by simdjson.
 Thus even if your CPU supports AVX2, you do not need to use AVX2.
 You are in control.